into your inbox

 Jan Siemerink would be defeated in the following round by Marc-Kevin Goellner (3-6, 7-6, 6-4).
 In the years to come, in five encounters, Siemerink would never beat Agassi again.

-Despite his early loss in New Haven, Agassi would build on his title in Canada and go on to win the title at the US Open, defeating Michael Stich in the final (6-1 7-6 7-5).
+Despite his early loss in New Haven, Agassi would build on his title in Canada and go on to win the the US Open title in 1994, defeating Michael Stich in the final (6-1 7-6 7-5).

 Although it seemed revolutionary at the time, a few years later, playing music during tennis matches, when the players would enter the court as well as during changeovers, would become a part of the show in nearly all tournaments on the tour.